Erik De Soir

 Academic Training:

-Erik De Soir has a Postgraduate Degree in Disaster Management & Disaster Medicine (Catholic University of Leuven, 1991), a Master’s Degree in Clinical Psychology (Catholic University of Leuven, 1995), a Postgraduate Psychotherapy Training in Systemic Marital, Family & Sex Therapy (Catholic University of Leuven, 1998), a Postgraduate Psychotherapy Training in Hypnotherapy (Scientific Flemish Hypnotherapy Association) and extensive training in psychotrauma therapy & counselling (creative arts therapy, EMDR, sensorimotor trauma therapy, cognitive therapy).
-He is currently working on a PhD on 'peri-traumatic reactions and post-trauma memories' under the supervision of Prof. Dr Rolf Kleber (Utrecht University, the Netherlands), Prof. Dr em.
-Onno Van der Hart (Utrecht University, the Netherlands) and Prof. Dr em.
-Jacques Mylle (Royal Military Academy).
+Erik De Soir has a Postgraduate Degree in Disaster Management and Disaster Medicine (Catholic University of Leuven, 1991), a Master’s Degree in Clinical Psychology (Catholic University of Leuven, 1995), a Postgraduate Psychotherapy Training in Systemic Marital, Family and Sex Therapy (Catholic University of Leuven, 1998), a Postgraduate Psychotherapy Training in Hypnotherapy (Scientific Flemish Hypnotherapy Association) and extensive training in psychotrauma therapy & counselling (creative arts therapy, EMDR, sensorimotor trauma therapy, cognitive therapy).
+He is currently working on a PhD on 'peri-traumatic reactions and post-trauma memories' under the supervision of Prof Dr Rolf Kleber (Utrecht University, the Netherlands), Prof Dr em Onno Van der Hart (Utrecht University, Netherlands), and Prof Dr em Jacques Mylle (Royal Military Academy).

 Achievements